 Consultation was carried out with the Principal Pollution Control Officer at pre-application stage.
+The location of the off-site noise monitoring points was agreed with the Pollution Control Officer at the outset and is a fair representation of the locations of surrounding properties.

 The noise report concludes that during the daytime the predicted noise levels will be below levels that will cause any adverse effects.
-At night time and when the gas turbines are operating at full load (in winter) there may be some adverse effects relating to sleep disturbance (the Pollution Control Officer confirmed that it is acceptable to assume that in winter windows are less likely to be open as in summer and also background noise levels are more likely to be higher).
+At night time and when the gas turbines are operating at full load (in winter) there may be some adverse effects relating to sleep disturbance (the Pollution Control Officer confirmed that it is acceptable to assume that in winter, windows are less likely to be open as in summer and also background noise levels are more likely to be higher).
 However, the compressors will be operating within the ranges set out for the existing compressors and these have not led to any complaints other than those set out above (this is confirmed by the Pollution Control Officer).
 The applicant has used Best Available Technology to build mitigation into the design of the compressors at additional cost to the project.
 The applicant states that further reductions in noise would not be possible without enclosing each gas turbine machinery train enclosure in a separate stand-alone building.
 This option is not available to the applicant for operational, maintenance, programme, land take and funding reasons which could potentially impact on National Grid's ability to meet its legal gas supply obligations.
 The case officer comments that the applicant discussed the noise level limit with officers before producing a design of gas turbine to meet those noise level limits.